DecisionsDev/llm-odm/chat-with-executions-data/README.md

   * What is the number of rejected loan applications?
   * What is the sum of the accepted loan amounts?

-### Code explain
+### Code explained
 This code is agnostic of the data format.
-Spark allow to infer the schema data that allow to make the query.
+Spark allows to infer the data schema necessary to run the query.

 1. Read a CSV File that contains